MuskaanJ25/VLM-RnD/README.md

 - Geo-tagging functionality is currently not implemented
 - Weight parameters may need further tuning
-- Limited to pre-defined cultural elements (can be extended)
+- Limited to pre-defined cultural symbols (can be extended)

 ## Future Improvements